-Immigration Pilot Programs
+Immigration Pilot programs

-The IRCC together with provincial and city governments have created a number of ‘pilot’ immigration programs to address the labour requirements of specific areas in Canada.
+The IRCC together with provincial and city governments have created a number of ‘pilot’ immigration programs to address the labor requirements of specific areas in Canada.
 Each pilot program has a different set of requirements, but they all boil down to the same thing.

-- Atlantic Immigration Pilot - graduate from a university or secure a job offer in New Brunswick, Newfoundland & Labrador, Prince Edward Island, or Nova Scotia and you could be eligible for permanent residency;
+- Atlantic Immigration Pilot - graduate from a university or secure a job offer in New Brunswick, Newfoundland & Labrador, Prince Edward Island, or Nova Scotia and you could be eligible for permanent residency

-- Rural and Northern Immigration Pilot - 11 towns and small cities across Canada are helping foreigners with job offers in their communities obtain permanent residency;
+- Rural and Northern Immigration Pilot - 11 towns and small cities across Canada are helping foreigners with job offers in their communities obtain permanent residency

 - Care Provider Pilots - the old caregiver program was separated into two separate pilots, home care provider and child care provider.
 Foreign workers are also granted open work permits now, and after they have two years of work experience in Canada, become eligible for permanent residency.